seanorourke7/taped/README.md

 ### Sprints

-My Sprints were broken down into appropriately sized chunks from the beginning and I followed them to the best of my abilities.
+Sprints were broken down into appropriately sized chunks.

 | Sprint No. | Sprint Content |
 |------------|----------------|